replicatedhq/docs/docs/distributing-an-application/installing.md

 ## Pick your Install Method

 ### Easy Installation
 We provide an easy-to-use one-line installation process (via shell script) which will detect your OS, ask a few questions and install the Replicated.
-Included in the install will be init scripts, configuration files and as needed the docker-engine.
+Included in the install will be init scripts, configuration files and as needed the Docker Engine.

 [Continue with the easy install script](/distributing-an-application/installing-via-script)
 ### Manual Install